 Next, a stall selling something that gives off the best smell I have ever experienced.
 I have to queue a while, perhaps fifteen minutes, all the while salivating as I watch more and more of the delicious looking hot cakes baked before my eyes.

-Eventually I reach the front of the queue.
-I excitedly hand over ¥300, and purchase a bag of twelve delicious hot kasutera.
-This sponge cake is made from milk, honey, eggs, sugar, and flour, and is now my favorite snack.
+Eventually, I reach the front of the queue.
+I excitedly hand over ¥300 and purchase a bag of twelve delicious hot kasutera.
+This sponge cake is made from milk, honey, eggs, sugar, and flour, and is now my favourite snack.
 I will come to Tori-no-Ichi part two, if not just to buy more of this delightful treat.